tcet-opensource/tcet-linux-xfce-set-once/README.md

 wrap-mode='none'
 ```

-- This script when executed will load the xed text editor's configuration from [*xed.dconf*](https://github.com/tcet-opensource/tcet-linux-set-once/blob/main/etc/skel/xed.dconf).These configurations include things like line count , theme , etc.
+- This script when executed will load the xed text editor's configuration from [*xed.dconf*](https://github.com/tcet-opensource/tcet-linux-set-once/blob/main/etc/skel/xed.dconf) .
+These configurations include things like line count , theme , etc.

 - It will mark *calamares.desktop* as a trusted file by adding its sha256sum to the *calamares.desktop's* metadata.